 Mississippi State’s baseball complex received a boost with the addition of the Bryce Griffis Boardroom, a $1.5 million, meeting/banquet hall extension on the south end of the Palmeiro Center.
 The facility features banquet seating for approximately 350.

-These latest facility enhancements continue an on-going Mississippi State campaign to maintain the standing of Dudy Noble Field as one of the nation’s premier venues for college baseball.
+These latest facility enhancements continue an on-going Mississippi State campaign to maintain the outstanding reputation of Dudy Noble Field.

 DNF QUICK FACTS